klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab02/README.md

 So, let's find one first.

 ## 1. Find a repository to clone
 Let's go to GitHub.
-More specific, let's go to the top trending Java repositories of the day.
+More specific, let's go to the top trending Java or C# repositories of the day.

-Surf to `https://github.com/trending/java` and select yourself an interesting repository to clone.
+Surf to `https://github.com/trending/java` or `https://github.com/trending/csharp` and select yourself an interesting repository to clone.

 1. Click on the name of the repository you want to clone
 2. You're now on the repository main GitHub page.